raghav-7288/Transliteration-System/readme.md

 During training and validation, the following output metrics are provided:

-- **Train Accuracy Char**: The character-level accuracy of predictions on the training data.
+- **Train Accuracy**: The character-level accuracy of predictions on the training data.
-- **Train Average Loss**: The average loss calculated during training.
+- **Train Loss**: The average loss calculated during training.
 - **Validation Accuracy Char**: The character-level accuracy of predictions on the validation data.
-- **Validation Average Loss**: The average loss calculated during validation.
+- **Validation Loss**: The average loss calculated during validation.
-- **Beam Val Word Accuracy**: The word-level accuracy of predictions on the validation data using beam search.
+- **Validation Accuracy Word**: The word-level accuracy of predictions on the validation data using beam search.
 - **Correct Prediction**: The number of correct predictions out of the total validation data samples.

 These metrics provide insights into the performance of the Seq2Seq model during training and validation.
 Character-level accuracy measures how accurately the model predicts individual characters, while word-level accuracy assesses the correctness of entire output sequences.